tecado-software/Automater-framework-1/README.md

   added new tool: weevely

-  moved "deauthe" in the module "aircrack-ng" and added "scan"
+  moved "deauth" in the module "aircrack-ng" and added "scan"